moebiussurfing/ofxPresetsManager/ReadMe.md

 ## Features
 - `Powerful` handling of several nested `ofParameters` into `ofParameterGroup`'s as containers.
-- `Easy to integrate` into all your projects.
+- `Easy to integrate` into your projects.
-- You don't need to add extra Gui to control your parameters.
+- `Autogenerates a GUI` to tweak all the parameters.
 - `Cute Gui` based on `docked ImGui` windows using ofxImGui.
 - Lot of `customizations` and `helpers`:
-clone presets, change GUI layout, dark/light themes, presets re-arrange/sorting, play timed randomizer, randomize settings, browse multigroups by arrows...etc.
+clone presets, change GUI layout and button sizes, dark/light themes, re-arrange/sorting presets, play timed randomizer to switching between presets, randomize parameters, browse multigroups by arrow keys...etc.

 **Two Types of Presets**:
 1. **Favourite Presets**: Fast clickable-boxes/key-trigged presets.

 ![image](/readme_images/Capture_favourites.PNG?raw=true "image")
 2. **Standalone Presets**: Archived and named presets that we can load into and from favourites.

 ![image](/readme_images/Capture_standalone.PNG?raw=true "image")

 **Two Modes**:
 1. **Edit Mode**: Autosaves changes when switching between presets.
 2. **Live Mode**: Disables autosave and hide some GUI sections to simplify and improve performance.

 **Multigroups**:

 When adding individually several `ofParameterGroup` we can handle them independtly.
 We can use arrow keys to browse the groups and their selectors.
 Also we have an extra selector called `GROUP_LINK` wich groups the other group selectors states:

 ![image](/readme_images/Capture_multigroup.PNG?raw=true "image")

 **Two Randomizer Engines**:
 1. **RANDOM SELECTED INDEX**: To select a preset index by random and probabilities, customizable tempo, and two types of preset/states durations: normal and short.

 ![image](/readme_images/Capture_randomizer1.PNG?raw=true "image")
 2. **RANDOM EDIT**: To randomize some enabled parameters from current preset.

 ![image](/readme_images/Capture_randomizer2.PNG?raw=true "image")

 ## Basic Usage
-1. Set up your scene and `initialize` the related `parameters`.
+1. Set up your scene and `initialize` the related `ofParameter`'s.
-2. Add the parameters to the `ofParameterGroup` as `container`.
+2. Add the parameters to the `ofParameterGroup` `container`.
 3. `Customize` some settings if desired.
 4. `Add` the container `to the addon` object.
 5. You can define how many presets you want for each group, and what keys to associate as triggers.
-6. `Done! just play` with the addon Gui or the control API methods.
+6. `Done!
+Just play` with the addon GUI or the API control methods.
 - Look at the examples and `ofxPresetsManager.h` for more learning.
 - The file settings (one for each preset) will be placed by default into `/bin/data`.

 ## Examples Screenshots
-`example-Basic`:
+* `example-Basic`:
 Illustrates how to handle one `ofParameterGroup`.

 ![image](/readme_images/Capture-example-Basic.PNG?raw=true "image")

-`example-MultiGroup`:
+* `example-MultiGroup`:
 Learn how to handle multiple `ofParameterGroup`'s.

 ![image](/readme_images/Capture-example-MultiGroup.PNG?raw=true "image")

 ### ofApp.h